snphillips/meeting-background-maker-server/README.md

 This code has two parts:
 1) A script called `preImageProcessing` that retrieves and manipulate the images from Cooper Hewitt, and saves them to AWS in advance
-2) The back end process that zips user-selected images in aws, using the package s3-zip
+2) The back end Express server that zips user-selected images in aws, using the package s3-zip

 ### Before Getting Started